-- (a) clearance can be given or refused without giving reasons to the person seeking clearance; - (b) clearance can be withdrawn if new information comes to light or there is a change in circumstances; - (c) if clearance to deal is refused, the decision is final and binding on the person seeking the clearance; - (d) clearance to deal is not an endorsement of the proposed dealing and the person dealing in the securities is individually responsible for their investment decisions and their compliance with insider trading laws.
+- (a) can be given or refused without giving reasons to the person seeking clearance; - (b) can be withdrawn if new information comes to light or there is a change in circumstances; - (c) is final and binding on the person seeking the clearance; - (d) is not an endorsement of the proposed dealing and the person doing the dealing is individually responsible for their investment decisions and their compliance with insider trading laws.

-If clearance to deal is refused, the person seeking clearance must keep that information confidential and not disclose it to anyone (other than the Associated Party where appropriate, and the Officer must ensure that the Associated Party keeps such information confidential).
+If clearance to trade is refused, the person seeking clearance must keep that information confidential and not disclose it to anyone.

-A dealing that has resulted from a clearance to deal under this policy may still breach insider trading laws if it is procured by a person in possession of inside information at the time.
+A dealing that has resulted from a clearance to trade under this policy may still breach insider trading laws if it is procured by a person in possession of inside information at the time.